Nothing but Thieves: 2020–2023: Moral Panic and Moral Panic II

 On 18 March 2020, the first single of their third studio album was released, named "Is Everybody Going Crazy?".
 On 23 June 2020, the band announced that their third album, titled Moral Panic would be released on 23 October 2020, alongside the release of the second single from the album, "Real Love Song", on the same day.
 Three more singles followed; "Unperson", "Impossible" and "Phobia".
 On 14 September 2020, dates for a UK and Ireland arena tour were announced, beginning in September 2021.
 The album was released on 23 October 2020, receiving generally favourable reviews.
 It reached No. 3 on the UK Albums Chart.

 Despite not being able to play gigs, a new single, called "Futureproof" was released on 8 June 2021.
 It was the first single off a new EP, titled Moral Panic II, which was announced on 9 July 2021 and released on 23 July, along with second single "Miracle, Baby".
 Speaking of the EP, the band said they "didn't feel like we were done with the Moral Panic theme", and the release aims to "explore some avenues we felt the album may have missed".

 The band undertook a tour of the UK in October 2021, including a headline show at the London O2 Arena on October 8, 2021.

-2023–present: Dead Club City
+2023–2026: Dead Club City

 On 15 March 2023, the band released the single, "Welcome to the DCC", alongside announcing their fourth album, titled Dead Club City, which was released on 30 June 2023.
 On 7 July 2023, the album became the band's first to reach number one on the OCC's UK Albums Chart.
 One of the songs from this album, "Welcome to the DCC", was announced as BBC Radio 1's Hottest Record of the Year 2023 on 14 December 2023 whilst a second, "Overcome", was also voted Record of the Year 2023 by listeners to Radio X. "Overcome" became the band's first top 10 single in the Netherlands and ranked at No. 3 on the 2023 Dutch Top 40 year-end chart.